 $17 |

-Keeping up with minimum wage rates is an ever-changing challenge for U.S. employers.
-You may have to navigate minimum wage laws annually depending on your industry, company size, or location.
-Therefore, you must keep an eye out during popular times of the year when state and local governments change their minimum wages so your business remains compliant.
+Keeping up with laws surrounding the minimum wage in the United States is an ever-changing challenge for business owners.
+You may need to navigate minimum wage laws on an annual basis, depending on your industry, business size, or location.
+Therefore, you must keep a close eye on popular times of the year when state and local governments update their minimum wages so your business stays compliant.

 1. FLSA